-Starting in FY 2019, AOHS will have a new partner in the Alabama Department of Public Health (ADPH) to implement the state's Child Passenger Safety (CPS) Program.
-The CPS program will be staffed with a Program Coordinator and a Health Educator located at the ADPH central office, and six district coordinators: ADPH employees are located in six of public health districts (Northern, Northeastern, West Central, East Central, Southeastern, Southwestern).
 The Program Coordinator will be responsible for the overall project, including: Organizing CPS certification and recertification trainings, developing program materials, coordinating efforts with other agencies and the public health districts, and maintaining the CPS website.
 The Program Coordinator will become a certified Car Seat Technician, and work to become a Lead Instructor during the first year of the program.
 The Health Educator is currently a certified car seat technician who will help implement the program during the first year, also working to become a Lead Instructor.
 Each district coordinators will spend ten percent of their time devoted to coordinating trainings and seat checks in their districts.
 They will be responsible for assisting the Program Coordinator with scheduling Child Passenger Safety Trainings in their districts, securing a location for the training, and assisting the instructors with the training.
 They will also be responsible for organizing and conducting car seat clinics and seat check events in their district for the public.

-Currently, ADPH does not have any staff members who are certified CPS Instructors or Lead Instructors, therefore the Program Coordinator, Health Educator, and District Coordinators will participate in the Safe Kids CPS mentoring program to become instructors during Year 1.
 Staff who are not already certified CPS Technicians will attend a CPS training to become certified technicians first before they are eligible to participate in CPS seat check events.
 Until ADPH staff members are certified as instructors, ADPH will contract with current CPS Instructors and Lead Instructors listed on the Safe Kids website to conduct trainings in the state to certify ADPH staff, as well as any members of the public who are interested in becoming technicians.
 The Program Coordinator will be responsible for coordinating with current CPS Instructors and Lead Instructors to schedule trainings.

 In order to become CPS Instructors, CPS Technicians must participate in CPS Trainings as Course Assistants with CPS Mentors (current instructors), and participate in CPS events for at least six months.
 At the end of the six-month period, potential instructors submit an Instructor Candidacy application.
 Upon approval from Safe Kids, the CPS Technician officially becomes an Instructor Candidate.
 The Instructor Candidates will then work with their CPS Mentor to schedule a training that they will instruct along with their mentor.
 CPS Instructors who wish to become Lead Instructors can elect to take the Lead Instructor Quiz once they feel comfortable with their technical and teaching skills.
-The goal is that by the end of Year 1, the ADPH CPS Program will consist of at least two lead instructors and at least six certified instructors who will be able to conduct trainings across the state in Year 2.
+The goal is that by the end of Year 2, the ADPH CPS Program will consist of at least two lead instructors and at least six certified instructors who will be able to conduct trainings across the state in Year 3.